cta-observatory/ctapipe/docs/development/pullrequests.rst

   - Read through the new code being contributed, and see that it follows the style guidelines and that the API

-   + no lines over 80 cols
+   + no lines over 90 cols (prefer 80, but some can go a bit over)
    + functions and variables are lower case, classes CamelCase, etc.
    + variable names give clear meaning
    + follows all other PEP8 conventions (run `pylint` or `flake8` to